DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

-# Java Edit Xml Node
+# Apigee Edit Xml Node

-This directory contains the Java source code and pom.xml file required to compile a simple custom policy for Apigee Edge.
+This directory contains the Java source code and pom.xml file required to compile a simple custom policy for Apigee.
 The policy adds a node to an XML document, replaces a node in a document, or removes a node from a document.

 Suppose you have a document like this: